huangli712/ACFlow/docs/src/man/param.md

 !!! note

+    This block is mandatory.
 The parameters in this block is valid for all the solvers.

 ### finput

 *Definition:*

 > Filename for the input data.
-The data should be saved in a column-wised and formated (CSV-like) text file.
+The input data should be saved in a column-wised and formated (CSV-like) text file.

 *Type:*